 Staff recruitment: The ITC application form includes a declaration that states that the applicant understands that their personal data is being processed solely for the purpose of this specific job application and that sensitive data in the Equal Opportunities Monitoring form is processed anonymously.
 It also states that we do not sell, trade or rent personal data to others, that application material will be destroyed after 12 months and information on how to make a data subject request.
 Rejection letters offer the option to have personal data kept on ITC records for more than a year if they want to be considered for other vacancies.

 Staff recruitment-diversity monitoring: These forms are anonymous, separated from job application forms immediately and destroyed as soon as the data they contain has been processed.

 Deletion of data

-Data subjects have the right to request to be “forgotten”, ITC will delete records in line with GDPR as follows:-
+Data subjects have the right to request to be “forgotten”, ITC will delete records in line with UK GDPR rules, as follows:-

 • When processing can cause substantial damage or distress.